 - Identify hazards – find out what could cause harm.

-- Assess risks, if necessary – understand the nature of the harm that could be caused by the hazard, how serious the harm could be and the likelihood of it happening.
+- Assess risks, if necessary – understand the nature of the harm that could be caused by the hazard, how serious it could be and the likelihood of it happening.

-- Control risks – implement the most effective control measure that is reasonably practicable in the circumstances.
+- Control risks – implement the most effective and reasonably practicable control measures.

 - Review control measures – ensure they are working as planned.